 Alternatively, you can utilize the date and time properties applet from the control panel.
 Select the ‘Internet Time’ tab from the applet, check ‘Automatically Synchronize with an Internet Time Server’ and enter the DNS name or IP address of the server.
-If you select ‘Update Now’ the time service will attempt to contact and synchronise with the time reference immediately.
+If you select ‘Update Now’ the time service will attempt to contact and synchronize with the time reference immediately.

 Typical responses are:

 ‘The time has been successfully synchronized with <ntpserver>’